-- 8.5.
+- 8.4.
 In the first quarter of 2021, RBI learned about a claim filed against it by an Indonesian company in Jakarta already in November 2020.
 The amount of the alleged claim is approximately USD 129.3 million in material damages and USD 200 million in immaterial damages.
-An Indonesian law firm has been engaged and a court hearing is scheduled in front of the South Jakarta District Court. - 8.6.
+The claim was served upon RBI in May 2022.
+A first court hearing is scheduled in front of the South Jakarta District Court for September 2022. - 8.5.
 In August 2019, RBI launched a claim for approximately EUR 44 million against a Cayman Islands incorporated parent company, several of its subsidiaries, and a former subsidiary (the "Cayman Islands Defendants") in the Grand Court of the Cayman Islands, Financial Services Division (the "CI Proceedings").
 In the CI Proceedings, RBI alleges that the Cayman Islands Defendants participated in transactions to defraud creditors and a fraudulent conspiracy to injure RBI, by dissipating assets so as to frustrate RBI's claims under a number of parent company guarantees.
 Furthermore, RBI alleges that said transfers were carried out at undervalue or without consideration between or among the Cayman Islands Defendants.
+RBI received an order against one of the Cayman Island Defendants in September 2019, placing restrictions on its ability to deal with its assets, pending determination of the CI Proceedings.
+RBI obtained a similar order against a further Cayman Island Defendant in May 2020 (together the "Freezing Orders").
 In November 2019, some of the Cayman Islands Defendants filed a counterclaim in the amount of EUR 203 million against RBI in the course of the CI Proceedings.
 RBI considers that the counterclaim, which is based on documents that the Caymans Islands Defendants have refused to disclose to date, is entirely without merit.
+In July 2021, RBI applied for permission to amend its claim in the CI Proceedings, to add an additional defendant and claim further damages and associated relief, bringing the total sums claimed by RBI in the CI Proceedings to approximately EUR 87 million plus interest and costs.
+That application has yet to be determined.
+In December 2021, the Cayman Islands Court of Appeal gave judgment on an appeal brought by two of the Cayman Island Defendants, against the Freezing Orders.
+The Court of Appeal has refused to dismiss the Freezing Orders, which will remain in place.
 The CI Proceedings are on-going.

 In January 2021, RBI issued an arbitration claim for an amount of approx. EUR 87 million plus interest and costs against one of the Cayman Islands Defendants, now incorporated in the Marshall Islands, before the Vienna International Arbitral Centre (VIAC) (the "VIAC Arbitration").
 The respondent to the VIAC Arbitration is liable to RBI under guarantees provided by said company to RBI.
+Arbitration hearing took place in May 2022, the arbitral award is expected for autumn 2022.